bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

      tar -xf seagate-central-samba.tar.gz

+Take note of the extracted directory name as this will be used later in the procedure.

 ### Optional : Tweak the make_seagate_firmware.sh script
 #### su access
 By default the script will make sure that su access is enabled